eqadir/ariel/README.md

 ## Cloud-based Ariel
 For a more user-friendly experience, we're also providing an Ariel version that can be deployed onto Google Cloud Platform with a GUI.
-All the features of the Colab are available, with an
+All the features of the Colab are available, with a simple deployment command **npm run deploy**